dougthor42/gdw_go/README.md

 │   └── gdw
 │       ├── main.go
 │       └── main_test.go
+├── internal                    # Private application and libray code │   └── gdw
-├── LICENSE
+│       ├── gwd.go
+│       └── gdw_test.go
-├── pkg                         # public consumable code
+├── pkg                         # public library code
 │   │                           # Seems like the consensus is that there are │   │                           # no raw .go files in this pkg folder, and │   │                           # instead everything's put into subfolders.
 │   │
 │   └── gdw                     # Subfolder for a package
 │       │
 │       ├── gdw.go              # At least one file, with the same name.
 │       │                       # Is this a requirement?
 │       └── gdw_test.go
+├── LICENSE
 └── README.md
 ```